Understanding Postherpetic Neuralgia -- the Basics

 What Is Postherpetic Neuralgia?

-Neuralgia is nerve pain that occurs when a nerve is irritated or inflamed.
+Neuralgia is nerve pain that occurs when a nerve is damaged, irritated or inflamed.
 The pain spreads along neural pathways, may be brief or chronic, and can range from mild to outright unbearable.

 A relatively common type of neuralgia is postherpetic neuralgia, which strikes after the infection known as shingles (herpes zoster).
 Typically, people with this form of neuralgia experience a continuous burning sensation.
 Pain may be very severe and long lasting.
 Any pain that persists for more than a month after the herpes zoster rash has cleared is considered postherpetic neuralgia.